paolacodes1/paolacodes1/README.md

 - **Crypto & Web3 Development** – Learning how to interact with blockchain data
 - **Freelance Automation Scripts** – Simplifying repetitive tasks with Python

-## 🎯 Goals for 2025
-- Launch my first freelance automation gig
-- Build and deploy a crypto tracking tool
-- Contribute to an open-source Web3 project

 ## 🤝 Let's Connect!
 📩 Reach out for coding collabs or tech discussions!